Two Kooks » ALL RECIPES » Cedar Planked Chicken

 5. Keep the BBQ lid closed as much as possible to keep in the smoke.

-6. Keep a spray bottle or water handy in case the planks catch fire.
+6. Keep a spray bottle or water bottle handy in case the planks catch fire.

 Sides